Mad (magazine): Contributors and criticism

 Mad has provided a continuing showcase for many long-running satirical writers and artists and has fostered an unusual group loyalty.
 Although several of the contributors earn far more than their Mad pay in fields such as television and advertising, they have steadily continued to provide material for the publication.
 Among the notable artists were the aforementioned Davis, Elder and Wood, as well as Sergio Aragonés, Mort Drucker, Don Martin, Dave Berg, George Woodbridge, Harry North and Paul Coker.
 Writers such as Dick DeBartolo, Stan Hart, Frank Jacobs, Tom Koch, and Arnie Kogen appeared regularly in the magazine's pages.
 In several cases, only infirmity or death has ended a contributor's run at Mad.

 Within the industry, Mad was known for the uncommonly prompt manner in which its contributors were paid.
 Publisher Gaines would typically write a personal check and give it to the artist upon receipt of the finished product.
 Wally Wood said, "I got spoiled ...
 Other publishers don't do that.
 I started to get upset if I had to wait a whole week for my check."
 Another lure for contributors was the annual "Mad Trip", an all-expenses-paid tradition that began in 1960.
 The editorial staff was automatically invited, along with freelancers who had qualified for an invitation by selling a set number of articles or pages during the previous year.
 Gaines was strict about enforcing this quota, and one year, longtime writer and frequent traveller Arnie Kogen was bumped off the list.
 Later that year, Gaines' mother died, and Kogen was asked if he would be attending the funeral.
 "I can't," said Kogen, "I don't have enough pages."
 Over the years, the Mad crew traveled to such locales as France, Kenya, Russia, Hong Kong, England, Amsterdam, Tahiti, Morocco, Italy, Greece, and Germany.
 The tradition ended with Gaines' death, and a 1993 trip to Monte Carlo.

 Although Mad was an exclusively freelance publication, it achieved remarkable stability, with numerous contributors remaining prominent for decades.
 Critics of the magazine felt that this lack of turnover eventually led to a formulaic sameness, although there is little agreement on when the magazine peaked or plunged.

-Proclaiming the precise moment that purportedly triggered the magazine's irreversible decline is a common pastime.
+Many people have proclaimed moments that they say triggered the magazine's irreversible decline.
 Among the most frequently cited "downward turning points" are: creator-editor Harvey Kurtzman's departure in 1957; the magazine's mainstream success; adoption of recurring features starting in the early 1960s; the magazine's absorption into a more corporate structure in 1968 (or later, the mid-1990s); founder Gaines' death in 1992; the magazine's publicized "edgy revamp" in 1997; the arrival of paid advertising in 2001; or the magazine's 2018 move to California.
 Mad has been criticized for its over-reliance on a core group of aging regulars throughout the 1970s and 1980s, and then criticized again for an alleged downturn as those same creators began to leave, die, retire, or contribute less frequently.